 To import, two options are needed.
-The first is a source .dae file (.dae stands for Collada.
-More import formats will eventually added, but Collada is the most complete open format as of this writing).
+The first is a source .dae file (“Digital Asset Exchange”, the extension of the Collada standard).
+More import formats will eventually added, but Collada is the most complete open format as of this writing.

 A target folder needs to be provided, so the importer can import the scene there.
 The imported scene will have the same filename as the source one, except for the .scn extension, so make sure you pick good names when you export!